-2015 £m 2014 £ 2m
+2015 £m 2014 £i m

-Half year Half year Full year
+Half year Full year

-Shareholder-backed annuity ^{note (a)} (90) 35 310
+Shareholder-backed annuity ^{note(a)} (90) 35 310

-With-profits, unit-linked and other ^{note (b)} 58 77 273
+With-profits, unit-linked and othernote(b) 58 77 273

 (32) 112 583

-- (a) Short-term fluctuations in investment returns for shareholder-backed annuity business comprise: - (losses) gains on surplus assets compared to the expected long-term rate of return reflecting (increases) reductions in corporate bond and gilt yields; - the difference between actual and expected default experience; and - the effect of mismatching for assets and liabilities of different durations and other short-term fluctuations in investment returns. - (b) The £58 million fluctuation in half year 2015 for with-profits, unit-linked and other business includes an overall 3 per cent pre-tax return on the with-profits fund (including unallocated surplus), which was marginally higher than the assumed return (half year 2014: total return of 4 per cent compared to assumed rate of 3 per cent), and a beneficial impact of an increase in future unit-linked fee income arising from market movements.
+- (a) Short-term fluctuations in investment returns for shareholder-backed annuity business comprise: - $(losses) \ gains \ on surplus \ assets \ compared \ to \ the \ expected \ long-term \ rate \ of \ return \ reflecting \ (increases) \ reductions \ in \ corporate \ bond \ and \ gilt \ yields;$ - the difference between actual and expected default experience; and - the effect of mismatching for assets and liabilities of different durations and other short-term fluctuations in investment returns.
+The £58 million fluctuation in half year 2015 for with-profits, unit-linked and other business includes an overall 3 per cent pre-tax return on the with-profits fund (including unallocated surplus), which was marginally higher than the assumed return (half year 2014: total return of 4 per cent compared to assumed rate of 3 per cent), and a beneficial impact of an increase in future unit-linked fee income arising from market movements.
 For full year 2014 the total return on the with-profits fund was 9.5 per cent compared to an assumed rate of 5 per cent, together with the effect of a partial hedge of future shareholder transfers expected to emerge from the UK's with-profits sub-fund entered into to mitigate the effect of declines in the UK equity market.